 In February 2011, we entered into a contract with BARDA, a U.S. governmental agency that supports the advanced research and development, manufacturing, acquisition, and stockpiling of medical countermeasures.
-The contract originally consisted of an initial performance period, referred to as the base performance segment, which ended on May 31, 2013, plus up to four extension periods, referred to as option segments.
-Subsequent option segments to the contract are not subject to automatic renewal and are not exercisable at Chimerix's discretion.
+The contract originally consisted of an initial performance period, referred to as the base performance segment, which ended on May 31, 2013, plus up to four extension periods, referred to as option segments, which have all been exercised.
 The contract is a cost-plus fixed fee development contract.
 Under the contract as currently in effect, we may receive up to \$75.8 million in expense reimbursement and \$5.3 million in fees if all remaining option segments are exercised.
-We are currently performing under the second and third option segments of the contract during which we may receive up to a total of \$23.9 million and \$14.1 million in expense reimbursement and fees, respectively.
-The second and third option segments are scheduled to end on May 31, 2020.
-As of March 31, 2020, of the total funding the Company had invoiced an aggregate of \$71.3 million with respect to the base performance segment and the first three option segments.
-Under the BARDA contract, we recognized revenue of \$1.2 million and \$2.4 million during the three months ended March 31, 2020 and 2019, respectively.
+We are currently performing under the fourth option segment of the contract during which we may receive up to a total of \$4.6 million in expense reimbursement and fees.
+The second and third option segments were completed on August 20, 2020.
+The fourth option segment is scheduled to end on February 15, 2021.
+As of September 30, 2020, of the total funding the Company had invoiced an aggregate of \$74.4 million with respect to the base performance segment and the four option segments.
+Under the BARDA contract, we recognized revenue of \$1.6 million and \$2.0 million during the three months ended September 30, 2020 and 2019, respectively, and we recognized revenue of \$4.2 million and \$5.8 million during the nine months ended September 30, 2020 and 2019, respectively.

 In September 2019, we entered into a license agreement with SymBio for worldwide rights to develop, manufacture and commercialize BCV in all human indications, excluding the use for treatment of orthopoxviruses, including smallpox.
 Under the contract, we received a \$5.0 million upfront payment in October 2019 and could receive up to an additional \$180.0 million in potential regulatory and commercial milestones.
-Since the license agreement was entered into in September 2019, we have recognized approximately \$5.0 million of revenue under this agreement related to the upfront payment.
-The remainder of the upfront payment, \$14,000, will be recognized as the technical assistance performance obligation is completed, which is expected to occur during the second quarter of 2020.
+Since the license agreement was entered into in September 2019, we have recognized all of the \$5.0 million of revenue related to the upfront payment.
 The revenue from regulatory and commercial milestones and royalties from net sales will be recognized upon occurrence of the triggering events.